 Marketing will never be the same.

-There was a time when desktop computing skills (remember that phrase?) moved from optional to a requirement.
+There was a time when desktop computing skills (remember that phrase?) moved from optional to required.
 Then, employees had to understand the Web.
-Now, no organization can afford to hire people in their marketing department who don’t understand social networking.
-My prediction is that every new hire for any professional position will one day have to demonstrate a proficiency in social media.
+Now, no organization can afford to hire people in their marketing department who don't understand social networking and mobile engagement.
+My prediction is that every new hire for any professional position will one day have to demonstrate a proficiency in social and digital media.

 - Every public profile should have a digital presence.
 Determine who the individuals are who are your spokespeople.
-This isn’t limited to nonprofits and senior executives.
+This isn't limited to nonprofits and senior executives.
 These are the people who are most likely to interact with your core target audience on a regular basis.
-People will want to follow them on Twitter, read their status updates on Facebook, and connect with them on LinkedIn (and maybe even Google Plus).
-This helps “the rest of us” stay connected and gain trust with those who live on the platform.
-If you don’t have a digital presence, in a sense, you don’t exist.
+People will want to follow them on Twitter, read their status updates on Facebook, and connect with them on LinkedIn.
+This helps "the rest of us" stay connected and gain trust with those who live on the platform.
+If you don't have a digital presence, in a sense, you don't exist.

 - Every marketing campaign should begin and end on the Web.
 I'm a huge fan of print media.
 But I also know that your digital real estate is the most valuable property your company will ever own.
 Your print campaigns should be an extension of your Web presence.
 Any call to action should include an opportunity for people to respond online in some fashion.
 No company wants to miss out on the excitement of a new customer, client, or donor sharing their decision with their social sphere of influence.
 You can't buy that kind of advertising and promotion.